weld/weld-testing/junit5/README.md

    @Produces
    @OverrideBean
-   Foo fakeFoo = new Foo("non-baz"); // this is what we replace the original bean with
+   Foo fakeFoo = new Foo("non-baz"); // this will be an enabled alternative we provide instead

    @Test
    void test(Foo myFoo) {